Table of Contents

 Typically, between one and three months post surgery, your eyes will be completely healed and ready to be outfitted with a final prescription for eyeglasses.

-The Colombia Eye Clinic explains that some people will need glasses following cataract surgery, while others will not.
+The Colombia Eye Clinic explains that some people will need glasses or contacts following cataract surgery, while others will not.
 Factors that influence your level of need for glasses post surgery include:

 - The overall health of your eye.

 - The mount of any astigmatism you might have.

 The type of artificial lens implanted into your eye can impact your need to continuing wearing glasses.
 Monofocal IOLs, which are most commonly used in cataract surgery, are used to set your best uncorrected vision at a single focal point.
 This means people who get a monofocal IOL for distance vision will still need reading glasses for close activities, and vice versa.